 3. Crunch on Some Cruciferous Vegetables

 You’ve been told many times to eat your vegetables, and this advice is pretty important when it comes to fighting cancer.
-Indole-3-carbinol (I3C), a phytochemical found in cruciferous vegetables, is linked to decreased risk and progression of cancer.
-In one study, women taking an I3C supplement had more of a clearing of their abnormal cervical cells than women taking a placebo.
+Indole-3-carbinol (I3C), a phytochemical found in cruciferous vegetables, is linked to keeping healthy cells healthy.
 Brussels sprouts, kale, and broccoli are just a few of these powerful cruciferous vegetables that are rich in I3C.

 4. Nix the Fad Diets

 Fad diets are bad for your health.
 It’s true.
 Think “the cabbage soup diet” or “the grapefruit diet” or any diet that drastically limits what you can eat.
 Many people follow fad diets for just a few days at a time.
 However, repeating the diet extends the amount of time you deprive your cells of some of the most basic nutrients.
 To keep your cervix healthy, these cells require a variety of foods, with a focus on antioxidant-rich fruits and vegetables.

 5. Watch Your Weight

 A study found that women who were obese, had high blood pressure and high triglycerides had a greater risk of cervical cancer.
 Triglycerides are the most common form of fat circulating around your body and are the storage form of excess calories.
 You can lower your triglyceride level by losing weight.
 If you’re already overweight you can also lower your blood pressure just by losing 5 to 10 pounds.
 Losing weight, even a small amount, can have big health benefits.

 One strategy to help you lose weight is to eat foods with fewer calories but with higher volume.
 These types of foods include fruits and vegetables, soups, and beans.
 The premise is that you will eat fewer calories overall and lose weight.